django-getpaid/django-getpaid/docs/source/workflow.rst

     If you don't know where to put your listeners code, we recommend to put it in ``listeners.py`` file and then add a line ``import listeners`` to the end of your ``models.py`` file.
 Both files (``listeners.py`` and ``models.py``) should be placed in one of your apps (possibly an app related to the order model).

 .. note::
     One may wonder why isn't this handled directly on the order model via methods like get_total() and get_currency().
 It was a design consideration that you may not have access to your order model and therefore couldn't add these methods.
-By using signals, it does matter if you have control or not over the order model.
+By using signals, it does not matter if you have control or not over the order model.

 **Optional**